 We recognise that our pupils have individual career guidance needs at different stages of their journey with us, and we offer tailored advice and support to meet the needs of each student.
 We ensure that every student, as well as parents or guardians, have access to information about future study options and/or labour market opportunities.

-Our Careers Coordinator offers guidance to pupils and tracks changes in ideas and career paths.
+Our Careers and Employability Lead offers guidance to pupils and tracks changes in ideas and career paths.
 Current students are able to see examples of career paths chosen by former students which provide practical examples of the different type of career paths that can be taken.

 St Chris offers trips to careers fairs around the country, where students can meet representatives from national and international companies.